EffectRenan/CTF/README.md

 # CTF
 CTF Solves

-Look at the branches for each CTF that I played.
+Look at the branches for each CTF wich I played.